-Penalties also vary per state.
-In 2021, Arizona passed House Bill 2294, which raised the maximum fine from $250 to $1,000 if drivers do not move at least one lane over or slow down for vehicles with flashing lights.
+Furthermore, penalties also vary per state.
+In 2021, Arizona passed House Bill 2294, which increased the maximum fine from $250 to $1,000 if drivers do not move at least one lane over or slow down for vehicles with flashing lights.
 This is an increase from the initial law passed in 2005; about 23 highway workers per month were dying.
-In Chicago, you can face up to a $10,000 penalty if you fail to move over or slow down near an emergency vehicle.
+For example, in Chicago, you can face up to a $10,000 penalty if you fail to move over or slow down near an emergency vehicle.

 However, enforcement is key to success and saving lives, said Barnett.
 “We need these to be enforced.
 It’s great to have a $10,000 fine.
 You’re gonna hit them where it counts.
 However, if it’s not enforced and you don’t catch them, it kind of defeats the purpose.
 This is a battle that we, as an industry, fight when it comes down to this law.”